-We are many things: a vibrant American parish, a center for pilgrims, an ancient Roman church, and a home away from home, whether you are a visitor, a pilgrim or a resident of Rome!
-Masses in English are Monday through Saturday at 6:00 PM and Sunday morning at 9 and 10.30 AM.
-To see our full Liturgy schedule, click Here: Full Mass times
+We are many things to many people: a vibrant American parish, a center for pilgrims, an ancient Roman church, and a home away from home, whether you are a visitor, a pilgrim or a resident of Rome!

 To make donations to Santa Susanna Church, you can click on the PAYPAL "DONATE" link above.
 If you have a PayPal account, sign in and proceed with your donation.
 If not, you can click to use your credit card on the PayPal secure site.

 ****If the DONATE button does not work, please send an email to Fr.
 Greg with the specific amount you wish to donate, and he will send you a request through PayPal.

 Or else, please send it to The Paulist Fathers, Via Antonio Salandra 6, Rome, Italy 00187.
 Thank you very much!
 (If you are going to use an express mail service, please do not use the US Postal Express Service or US Postal Registered Mail.
 For some reason both take up to two full weeks to get through the system here, whereas regular mail comes in about a week (Fed-Ex, DHL in two days).

 Santa Susanna is a beautiful and historic place of worship, with a thriving community.
 Your support will help us keep it that way.
 Thank you for your donation!